 10 October, Angela Wanhalla will speak on ‘Of Love and War’ to the Canterbury Historical Association, Christchurch.

-3 July, Angela Wanhalla will present at the ‘What God has joined together: Histories of Religion and Marriage’ Symposium, University of Newcastle, Australia
+3 July, Angela Wanhalla presented at the ‘What God has joined together: Histories of Religion and Marriage’ Symposium, University of Newcastle, Australia.

 9 May, Angela Wanhalla presented ‘Affective Economies of Dispossession’ at the University of New South Wales, Sydney.